 WP#6 has a two-tier approach of scientific analysis and of actively supporting change in Cambodia:

-- Implementation of explorative governance experiments
+- Implementation of Sustainable Building Incubator

-- Support transformative change towards urban sustainability and towards the realization of the SDGs, particularly SDG11
+All these will support transformative change towards urban sustainability and towards the realization of the SDGs, particularly SDG11

 Based on our previous analysis we will further conceptualize and explore urban governance patterns.
-Our aim is to influence speed and direction of transition towards sustainability with a focus on the building sector.
+Our aim is to influence speed and direction of transition towards urban sustainability with a focus on the building sector.

 Thereby, we will draw on approaches of:

 - Transition Management (Loorbach et al., 2017) with instruments such as:

 – visioning, backcasting, transition labs (i.e. Build4People Eco City Transition Lab), and

 - Strategic Niche Management (Raven et al., 2010, Schot & Geels 2008) with its focus on key niche processes such as:

 – learning, network building & expectation dynamics, as well as the development of niche-regime relations.

 WP#6 is implemented by the University of Hamburg together with the Royal University of Phnom Penh (RUPP).